vndevteam/nestjs-boilerplate/docs/architecture.md

 Where we keep all common modules.
 See [NestJS modules documentation](https://docs.nestjs.com/modules) for more.

+### `mail`

+Includes a mailer service, implement the logic to send emails, use [nodemailer](https://nodemailer.com/about/) and handlebars for templating.

 ### `shared`

 Shared module with global singleton services.